afelsen/monopoly-probability/README.md

 #### Created by Adiel Felsen

 ## Description
 This is a python application used for analyzing the statistics of a monopoly game.
-This application can either be used for simulating a single game of monopoly, gathering data from thousands of simulated games or finding ideal strategies.
+This application can either be used for simulating a single game of monopoly, gathering data from thousands of simulated games or finding ideal gameplay strategies.

 ## Modules of Game class
 * This program uses [graphics](http://www.pas.rochester.edu/~rsarkis/csc161/python/pip-graphics.html) to display game board and data